“Someone should do something.”

 We are the only ones who can fix this.

 It’s easy to say someone else should take responsibility for atrocities like a school shooting, and while libertarians know better, too many of our fellow Americans have been conditioned to look to government for an answer.
-Sadder still, they have also been conditioned to willfully and cheerfully give up their rights in exchange for the illusion of freedom.
+Sadder still, they have also been conditioned to willfully and cheerfully give up their rights in exchange for the illusion of security.

 In order to oppose this with any merit, we have to offer a viable alternative solution.
 Fortunately, the answer lies in the most libertarian of spheres: with the individual.